THE PABLO CENTER at the CONFLUENCE

-Scheduled to open in fall 2018, the Confluence Arts Center (CAC) will be located in downtown Eau Claire, Wisconsin and will include a 1,200‐seat theatre and a flexible 400-seat theatre, rehearsal, dance and community rooms; visual arts studio and galleries, labs for sound and lighting, set and exhibit design, recording arts, multimedia production and costume design; a scene shop equipped to support the maker space and vocational training initiatives; administrative offices for management, University of Wisconsin-Eau Claire faculty and Visit Eau Claire staff.
-The CAC offers the community a facility capable of providing transformative training, learning and creative opportunities.
-CAC will operate in support of a mission that is focused on augmenting and developing regional education opportunities in the performing and visual arts for people of all ages and backgrounds.
+Scheduled to open in fall 2018, the Pablo Center at the Confluence will be located in downtown Eau Claire, Wisconsin and will include a 1,200‐seat theatre and a flexible 400-seat theatre, rehearsal, dance and community rooms; visual arts studio and galleries, labs for sound and lighting, set and exhibit design, recording arts, multimedia production and costume design; a scene shop equipped to support the maker space and vocational training initiatives; administrative offices for management, University of Wisconsin-Eau Claire faculty and Visit Eau Claire staff.
+The Pablo Center at the Confluence offers the community a facility capable of providing transformative training, learning and creative opportunities.
+Pablo Center at the Confluence will operate in support of a mission that is focused on augmenting and developing regional education opportunities in the performing and visual arts for people of all ages and backgrounds.

 Nestled in northwestern Wisconsin’s Chippewa Valley, approximately 85 miles east of Minneapolis-St. Paul, Eau Claire was incorporated in 1872.
 Eau Claire boasted a population of 65,883 during the 2010 U.S. Census.
 Statewide, Eau Claire has experienced a population increase of approximately 3% since 2010, second only to Madison, the state’s capital.

 Originally a lumber town, Eau Claire has become a cultural hub for the arts, music festivals, and fine dining, among other attractions.
 The community has a diverse and expanding economic base in manufacturing, information technologies, healthcare and retail trade.
 Eau Claire is also home to the University of Wisconsin-Eau Claire and its award-winning music program.